jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 Going back to the scenario presented above, if you wanted to track Tweets where a photo was posted to Twitter in a Tweet that mentioned your company or product, you could use the following syntax.
 (PiedPiper OR url:PiedPiper) (url_contains:"flickr.com" OR has:media)

-You could then add additional ‘url_contains’ terms to the second group for other image hosting services you wanted to capture.
+You could then add additional ```url:``` terms to the second group for other image hosting services you wanted to capture.
 This also applies to video-hosting services – you would simply need to identify the structure used by links from that service and incorporate it into an additional url_contains term.

 ## Next steps